ietf-wg-cellar/matroska-specification/notes.md

 `end.mkv`   | 6c92285fa6d3e827 b198d120ea3ac674 | n/a                               | Invalid
 Table: Hard Linking without PrevUUID{#hardLinkingWoPrevUUID}

-An example where only the `PrevUUID` Element is used:
+An example where only the `PrevUUID` element is used:

 file name   | `SegmentUUID`                     | `PrevUUID`                        | `NextUUID`
 :-----------|:----------------------------------|:----------------------------------|:---------